Complete reducibility and subgroups of exceptional algebraic groups: G -complete reducibility

 \begin{proof} In characteristic $0$, the subgroup $H$ is $G$-cr if and only if it is reductive (Theorem \ref{thm:gcr-red}), which is the case if and only if $HS$ is reductive.

-In positive characteristic, using Theorem~\ref{thm:BMRcentraliser} we can replace $G$ with $C_G(S)$ so that $S \subseteq Z(G)$.
-Now $S$ is a normal subgroup whose identity component is a torus, so by the above discussion, the subgroups $H$ and $HS$ are each $G$-cr if and only if $HS/S$ is $(G/S)$-cr. \end{proof}
+In positive characteristic, using Theorem~\ref{thm:BMRcentraliser} we can replace $G$ with $C_G(S)^\circ$ so that $S$ is central in $G$.
+Since $S^\circ$ is a torus, by the above discussion the subgroups $H$ and $HS$ are each $G$-cr if and only if $HS/S$ is $(G/S)$-cr. \end{proof}